Blog

 Bolt-on security

-Software/Firmware images, including those with third-party components, can be hardened even after the build
+Software/Firmware images, including those with third-party components, can be hardened even after the build.

 XGuard – Karamba Security’s IoT security software – offers a set of security controls that can be applied live (“Bolt-On”) to any IoT device running a Linux or Android operating system.
 The benefits of bolt-on integration lie in incorporating XGuard security controls into a final image, without requiring additional build measures.
 As always, XGuard doesn’t require R&D changes or source code changes.